Glossary

 Container

-As used by this Railroad Diagram Generator, a Container is an Object that is used to hold the Leaves and display them according to the rules of the specified Container.
+As used by this Railroad Diagram Generator, a Container is an Object that is used to hold other Container or Leaf Objects and display them according to the rules of the specified Container.

 Example